paulovieira/Versioning/README.md

     - If there are conflicting patches already registered, an exception is raised (as in the original version)
     - If there are pre-requisites patches not registered, an exception is raised (as in the original version)
     - otherwise, the patch is registered and returns 0

+This way we can check for the return value of `register_patch` and skip the execution of the statements if it returns 1.

+The `register_patch` function also accepts a new parameter at the end: description (text).

 The `unregister_patch` function was changed similarly:
 * if the patch is required by some other patch, an exception is raised (as in the original version)